ethereum/ethereum-org-website/src/content/contributing/translation-program/translation-guide/index.md

 To suggest new content for ethereum.org, you can [create an issue](https://github.com/ethereum/ethereum-org-website/issues) on GitHub.
 If added, the content will be written in English and translated to other languages using Crowdin.

-We are planning on adding support for content in other languages in the future.
+We plan to add support for non-English content additions in the near future.

 ## Get in touch {#contact}